top of page

 Fatherhood issues often emerge when emotional demands exceed a man's existing skills.
 Many fathers discover that competence, confidence, and control—traits rewarded in other areas of life—are insufficient at home.
 Children require emotional presence, patience, and responsiveness that cannot be faked or postponed.

-Asked dads frequently describe surprise at the intensity of their emotional reactions.
+Asked dads frequently describe surprise at the intensity of their emotional responses.
 Fear surfaces where confidence once dominated.
 Tenderness appears unexpectedly.
 Frustration feels sharper.
 The emotional range required to raise kids across different stages expands far beyond what many men were prepared for.

 This expansion is not comfortable.
 It exposes vulnerability and highlights the lack thereof in earlier development.
-Yet it is also where growth begins.
+Yet it is also where emotional growth begins.

 Emotional Presence as Daily Practice